 - HCPCS codes (Healthcare Common Procedure Coding).

 Medical Biller Job Functions

-- Verify medical insurance coverages for patients and help them with billing concerns or questions
+- Verify medical insurance coverages for patients and assist them with billing questions or concerns

-- Follow up on patient claims submitted and appeal any that have been declined
+- Follow up on patient claims submitted and appeal any that have been denied

-- Act as an intermediate between the medical provider, the insurance carriers and the patients for accurate claim settlement
+- Act as a mediator between the medical provider, the insurance companies and the patients for accurate claim settlement

 - Produce and control Accounts Receivables reports

 - Produce and manage unpaid patient collections accounts